fiidalgo/faleproxy/README.md

 1. Runs on pushes to main/master branches and on pull requests
 2. Tests the application on multiple Node.js versions (18.x, 20.x)
 3. Generates and uploads test coverage reports
-4. Automatically deploys to Vercel (when pushing to main/master)
+4. Automatically deploys to Vercel production (only when tests pass on main/master)
+5. Creates preview deployments for feature branches

+**Important**: Deployment to production only occurs when all tests pass, ensuring code quality.

 ### Setting up Vercel Deployment